-As of September 30, 2023, we had unrestricted cash and short-term bank deposits of \$16.1 million and \$18 million of available capacity under the Revolver.
-While the pandemic, the Ukraine War and the Israel-Gaza conflict create potential liquidity risks, as discussed further below, we believe that our existing cash and cash equivalents, our anticipated cash flows from operations and amounts available under our line of credit will be sufficient to fund our anticipated operating and investment needs for at least the next twelve months.
+As of September 30, 2023 March 31, 2024, we had unrestricted cash and short-term bank deposits of \$16.1 million \$18.7 million and \$18 million \$20 million of available capacity under the Revolver, line of credit.
+While the pandemic, the Ukraine War and the Israel-Gaza conflict unfavorable global economic or political conditions create potential liquidity risks, as discussed further below, we believe that our existing cash and cash equivalents, our anticipated cash flows from operations, our anticipated cash flows from investments as we execute our re-franchising strategy and amounts available under our line of credit will be sufficient to fund our anticipated operating and investment needs for at least the next twelve 12 months.

-While the interruptions, delays and/or cost increases resulting from the pandemic, political instability or geopolitical tensions, such as the Ukraine War and Israel-Gaza conflict, economic weakness, inflationary pressures, increase in interest rates and other factors have created uncertainty as to general economic conditions for 2023, as of the date of this report, we believe we have adequate capital resources and sufficient access to external financing sources to satisfy our current and reasonably anticipated requirements for funds to conduct our operations and meet other needs in the ordinary course of our business.
-For the remainder of 2023, we expect to use or redeploy our cash resources to support our business within the context of prevailing market conditions, which, given the ongoing uncertainties described above, could rapidly and materially deteriorate or otherwise change.
-Our long-term capital requirements, primarily for acquisitions and other corporate initiatives, could be dependent on our ability to access additional funds through the debt and/or equity markets.
-If the equity or debt markets continue to deteriorate or do not improve, including as a result of economic weakness, a resurgence of COVID-19, political unrest or war, including the Ukraine War and the Israel-Gaza conflict, or any other reason, it may make any necessary equity or debt financing more difficult to obtain in a timely manner and on favorable terms, if at all, and if obtained, it may be more costly or more dilutive.
+While the interruptions, delays and/or cost increases resulting from the pandemic, political instability or and geopolitical tensions, such as the Ukraine War and Israel-Gaza conflict, economic weakness, inflationary pressures, increase in interest rates and other factors have created uncertainty as to general economic conditions for 2023, 2024 and beyond, as of the date of this report, Quarterly Report on Form 10-Q, we believe we have adequate capital resources and sufficient access to external financing sources to satisfy our current and reasonably anticipated requirements for funds to conduct our operations and meet other needs in the ordinary course of our business.
+For the remainder of 2023, 2024, we expect to use or redeploy our cash resources to support our business within the context of prevailing market conditions, which, given the ongoing uncertainties described above, could rapidly and materially deteriorate or otherwise change.
+Our long-term capital requirements primarily for acquisitions and other corporate initiatives, could be dependent on our ability to access additional funds through the debt and/or equity markets.
+If the equity or debt markets continue to deteriorate, or do not improve, including as a result of economic weakness, a resurgence of COVID-19, political unrest or war, including the Ukraine War and the Israel-Gaza conflict, or any other reason, it may make any necessary equity or debt financing more difficult to obtain in a timely manner and on favorable terms, if at all, and if obtained, it may be more costly or more dilutive.
 From time to time, we consider and evaluate transactions related to our portfolio and capital structure, including debt financings, equity issuances, purchases and sales of assets, and other transactions.
 Given the ongoing uncertainties described above, the levels of our cash flows from operations for 2023 may be impacted.
 There can be no assurance that we will be able to generate sufficient cash flows or obtain the capital necessary to meet our short and long-term capital requirements.